-As we’ve outlined, recurring transactions are declined more often than one-time transaction or the initial transaction which begins a subscription.
-According to industry sources, each month an average of 13% of recurring transactions are declined.
+As we’ve outlined, recurring transactions are declined more often than one-time transactions or the initial transaction that begins a subscription.
+According to industry sources, an average of 13% of recurring transactions are declined each month.
 Successful recurring billing must repair as many of these transactions as possible before the transaction is permanently failed.
-This is the key to reducing involuntary churn, which is when a subscriber is lost not because they actively cancelled their subscription but because their payment fails and is never repaired.
+This is the key to reducing involuntary churn, which is when a subscriber is lost not because they actively canceled their subscription but because their payment fails and is never repaired.

 Fortunately, within recurring billing are methods and solutions that can address these payment declines and repair them.